kosesena/MayinTarlasi/README.md

        •	Eğer seçilen hücrede mayın yoksa, hücre açılır ve çevresindeki mayın sayısı görüntülenir.
        •	Tüm güvenli hücreler açıldığında oyun kazanılır.

-# EN - Mine Sweeper Game
+# EN - Minesweeper Game

 This project is a simple Minesweeper game developed using the C# programming language.
 The game is console-based and played on a 20x20 grid with randomly placed mines.
 The player’s goal is to open all safe cells without hitting any mines.